Staffordshire, England, 22 August 2009

 We got the flight at about 9.
 When we arrived in Birmingham, we needed the train to Wolverhampton.
-When we arrived there we saw around the corner the bus stop we needed later that day for the shuttle bus.
+When we arrived there we saw the bus stop, that we needed later that day for the shuttle bus, around the corner.
 And on the other side on the corner our hotel.
 We stayed in Brittania Hotel… BRILLIANT!!!

 The room wasn’t ready yet, ‘cos we arrived really early.
 We went across the street for brunch.

-When we came back to the hotel, the lady was busy cleaning it, but I could charge my phone already.
+When we came back to the hotel, the lady was still busy cleaning it, but I could charge my phone already.
 She was nearly finished.
-After 10 minutes when we went back to the room, she was finished and we could get ready to go to the festival.
+After 10 minutes, when we went back to the room, she was finished and we could get ready to go to the festival.

 It took us about 30 minutes on the shuttle bus.
 We had to collect the tickets at the entrance.
 V festival was very late with giving out tickets, so they didn’t send them overseas, we had to collect them… but they were there!!
 We didn’t have to call Ted for help.